 Introduction to Yoga

 In 1937, B.K.S.
-Iyengar's long career in teaching yoga was launched when Krishnamacharya sent him to fill a teaching position in Pune, Maharashtra, India.
-On his own in Pune, Mr. Iyengar practiced and studied with fervor, gaining first-hand knowledge, and in the process developed encyclopedic knowledge of yoga poses (asanas) and yogic philosophy, all of which fueled his teaching.
+Iyengar's long career teaching yoga was launched when Krishnamacharya sent him to fill a teaching position in Pune, Maharashtra, India.
+On his own in Pune, Mr. Iyengar practiced and studied with fervor, gaining first-hand knowledge, and in the process, developed an encyclopedic knowledge of yoga poses (asanas) and yogic philosophy, all of which fueled his teaching.